-To facilitate integration and foster improved access to these resources and opportunities for lower-income households, the County has identified capacity for 3.7 percent of lower-income unit capacity in the Discovery Bay tracts, and 1.6 percent in Saranap.
-Additionally, 4.8 percent of moderateincome unit capacity is on sites in the RCAAs, to promote income-integration and housing mobility opportunities in close proximity to services, jobs, and transit.
+To facilitate integration and foster improved access to these resources and opportunities for lower-income households, the County has identified capacity for 3.7 percent of lower-income unit capacity in RCAAs (Discovery Bay and the southern portion of Vine Hill).
+Additionally, 9.2 percent of moderate-income unit capacity is on sites in the RCAAs, to promote incomeintegration and housing mobility opportunities in close proximity to services, jobs, and transit.
 However, the low proportion of low-to-moderate-income household in the RCAA tracts indicates a current and future shortage of affordable housing in these areas.
 Therefore, the County has included Action HE-A2.5 to promote construction of ADUs and JADUs, to increase unit capacity potential in higher resource areas and predominantly single family neighborhoods, including these tracts.